martincalvelo/MARTINI-CG-TUTORIALS/1-Ceramide–VDAC1_binding_in_a_membrane/Readme.md

 Run the **Tutorial1_Ceramide-VDAC1binding.ipynb** file with Google Colab and enjoy!

+PD: If you prefer to run the tutorial on your own machine, you can download the notebook through this [link](jupyter-notebooks/Tutorial1_Ceramide-VDAC1binding_Jupyter.ipynb).
+It is necessary to have GROMACS, DSSP, and a series of Python libraries (vermouth, insane, and nglview) installed.
+The notebook includes tips on how to install them.

 1 – Sci.
 Rep. 6, 32994; doi: 10.1038/srep32994 (2016)

 2 – Mol.
 Cell.
 Biol.
 30, 5698; doi: 10.1128/MCB.00165-10 (2010)